 Since its inaugural season in 2004, The Prince Edward County Chamber Music Festival has consistently presented the finest of Canada’s musicians offering performances that explore the depth and magnitude of the western chamber music repertoire.
 Audiences have been thrilled, deeply moved and even transformed by these outstanding musical moments.

-Since the beginning, the Festival, with the support of its sponsors, has also been committed to offering an annual inter-active concert specially designed with an educational component for young audiences, giving local school children an opportunity to experience a live music event.
-Over the years, the response to these concerts has been so enthusiastic that the Festival has had to double the capacity by offering two concerts with a total audience of approximately 500 children annually.
+The Festival, with support from its sponsors, is also committed to education.
+Since the beginning we have presented inter-active concerts specifically designed with an educational component for young audiences.
+These concerts give local school children an opportunity to experience a live music event, and to learn about the art and craft of music-making.
+Over the years, the response to these concerts has been so enthusiastic that the Festival has had to double the capacity by offering two concerts with a total audience of more than 500 children annually.

 Composer-in-residence: Jacques Hétu Performers: Robert Cram, flute, Arthur-Leblanc String Quartet, Stéphane Lemelin, piano